-| Main | Stag beetles and predators |
+| Main | Stag beetle predators |

-Male stag beetle killed by a magpie.
-Magpies and all the members of their family show great preference for their abdomen, and corpses like the ones shown here can be found throughout Lucanus cervus range, UK and continental Europe, unfortunately.
+Corpses like the ones shown here can be found throughout Lucanus cervus range, UK and continental Europe, unfortunately.

 Photo by Maria Fremlin.
 Colchester, Essex, England.
 May 27 2005.